Household Debt Statistics

-This Scandinavian country notes a household debt to income ratio of 256%, according to household debt figures.
-Norway and the Netherlands come right next with 241%, while Switzerland and the Netherlands have 222% each.
-Australia and Sweden follow with identical ratios of 203%, while Korea rounds the list of countries with household debt to income ratio over 200%, with 222% and 210%, respectively.
-The US household debt to income ratio is 104%, identical to the one of Spain.
-Russia is a country with quite a low household debt to disposable income ratio of only 33%.
+This Scandinavian country notes a household debt to income ratio of 248%, according to household debt figures.
+Norway comes right next with 241%, while Switzerland and the Netherlands have 222% each.
+Australia and Sweden follow with identical ratios of 203%, while Korea rounds the list of countries with household debt to income ratios over 200% with 201%.
+The US household debt to income ratio is 101%, just below Germany’s 102%.
+Russia is a country with quite a low household debt to disposable income ratio of only 37%.

 US Household Debt Statistics

 7. The total US household debt has reached $16.15 trillion.

-Mortgage debt played the most significant role here with its staggering $10.4 trillion.
-This non-personal debt has been reaching record-highs in the past decade, as well.
-Other significant types of balances that contribute towards the overall debt for households include student loans, credit cards, and auto loans.
-According to consumer debt statistics, such personal indebtedness is now over $4 trillion.
+Mortgage debt played the most significant role here with its staggering $11.39 trillion.
+This non-personal debt has been reaching record highs in the past decade, as well.
+Other significant types of balances that contribute to the overall debt for households include student loans, credit cards, and auto loans.
+According to consumer debt statistics, such personal indebtedness is now $4.45 trillion.

 8. Student loans increased by 1.9% between 2020 and 2021, while mortgage debt grew the most overall.

-9. The average debt for American households is more than two times higher than the average personal income.
+9. In 2021, the average debt for American households was 1.5 times higher than the average personal income.

-Namely, Experian set the average personal income among Americans at $50,413 in 2018.
-The average total debt for households, by contrast, was a staggering $90,460 the same year.
+Namely, Experian set the average personal income among Americans at $62,866 in 2021.
+The average total debt for households, by contrast, was a staggering $94,321 the same year.
 As usual, a significant factor here was the average mortgage debt, which was more than 10 times higher than the one for auto loan debt.